Performance Test October 2016

 PC Mark Tests

-In order to provide an industry-recognized performance test, we used the PC Mark 8 Professional Edition5 testing suite.
-Users using PC Mark 8 benchmark6 should take care to minimize all external factors that could affect the testing suite, and strictly follow at least the suggestions documented inside the PC Mark manual, in order to get consistent and valid/useful results.
+In order to provide an industry-recognized performance test, we used the PC Mark 8 Professional Edition testing suite.
+Users using PC Mark 8 benchmark should take care to minimize all external factors that could affect the testing suite, and strictly follow at least the suggestions documented inside the PC Mark manual, in order to get consistent and valid/useful results.
 Furthermore, the tests should be repeated several times to verify them.
-For more information about the various consumer scenarios tests included in PC Mark, please read the whitepaper on their website.
+For more information about the various consumer scenarios tests included in PC Mark, please read the whitepaper on their website (link).

-“No security software” is tested on a baseline system with Windows Defender disabled, which scores 100 points in the PC Mark 8 Home benchmark.
+“No security software” is tested on a baseline system without any security software installed, which scores 100 points in the PC Mark 8 Home benchmark.

 Users should weight the various subtests according to their needs.
 We applied a scoring system in order to sum up the various results.
 Please note that for the File Copying and Launching Applications subtests, we noted separately the results for the first run and for subsequent runs.
 For the AV-C score, we took the rounded mean values of first and subsequent runs for File Copying, whilst for Launching Applications we considered only the subsequent runs.
 “Very fast” gets 15 points, “fast” gets 10 points and “mediocre” gets 5 points.
 This leads to the following results: